BMOC1/context.copymovetostorage/README.md

 This can be used for any files, music etc, but my application was for movies.

 Zip up the files/folders and import as a .zip addon package.
-Once installed, the option to copy/move appears in the context menu of video files.
-Once you choose the copy/move context item, you will be prompted to select a destination path.
-It will then start the transfer process giving you transfer progress .
+Once installed, the option to copy to... appears in the context menu of video files.
+Once you choose the copy to... context item, you will be prompted to select a destination path.
+It will then start the transfer process giving you transfer progress.

 I am not going to bother with updating this so its published for KODI.
 But, i did want to fork this and make it public so others can benifit from my work.

 Technical :
 The copying functionality was moved out of PHP and into the KODI xbmcvfs.
-You get a progress updates.
+You get progress updates.
 Option to delete source after succesful copy.